 Post-graduate students commit to a three semester learning experience: fall, spring, and summer terms, in order to earn 30 credits for the MIT degree.
-The credit requirements include student teaching (8 credits) plus graduate level coursework (22 credits) not duplicated in the undergraduate program.
+The credit requirements include student teaching (8 credits) plus graduate level coursework (22 credits).
 Classes meet in the evenings, on weekends, and during the summer months for cohorts commencing their programs in August.
 Student teaching will be accomplished during daytime hours.